-There are many different types of physician technology solutions, but for this blog post, we took a deeper dive into the following three technologies:
+There are many different types of physician technology solutions, but for this blog post, we are looking at the following three technologies:

-Physician assessment softwaretool – a dashboard tool that combines data from disparate clinical systems into one single source in order to proactively review, monitor, and analyze physician performance to provide intelligence for improvement plans and decision-making pertaining to medical staff management.
+Physician assessment software tool – a dashboard tool that combines data from disparate clinical systems into one single source.
+This allows providers to proactively review, monitor, and analyze physician performance to provide intelligence for improvement plans and staff management.

-Physician documentation – the use of structured template documentation by physicians to capture any of their patient findings that are part of the electronic medical record (EMR), like history and physicals, problems and diagnostic findings, discharge notes, and more.
+Physician documentation – the use of structured template documentation by physicians to capture patient findings that are part of the electronic medical record (EMR), like medical history and physicals, problems and diagnostic findings, discharge notes, and more.

 Physician portal – a password-protected portal designed for physicians to access patient information and engage in physician-to-physician communication.